PrincetonUniversity/SPECFEMPP/README.md

 Intructions on how to run SPECFEM2D Kokkos can be found [here](https://specfem2d-kokkos.readthedocs.io/en/latest/user_documentation/index.html).

-More use case examples of running the software please see [cookbooks](https://specfem2d-kokkos.readthedocs.io/en/latest/cookbooks/index.html)
+For use case examples of running the software please see [cookbooks](https://specfem2d-kokkos.readthedocs.io/en/latest/cookbooks/index.html)

 ## Contributing to SPECFEM2D Kokkos